Joseph Lane, MD, Chief, Metabolic Bone Disease Service and Fellowship Director

 Location: Hospital for Special Surgery; NewYork-Presbyterian Hospital; Weill Cornell Medical College

-The Metabolic Bone Disease Fellowship program within the combined orthopaedic, medical and radiology bone consortium represents the continued commitment of Hospital for Special Surgery to train clinicians and scientists in basic and applied research.
+The Metabolic Bone Disease Fellowship program within the combined orthopaedic, medical and radiology bone consortium represents the continued commitment of Hospital for Special Surgery to train clinicians and scientists in basic and applied bone research.
 The goal is to provide highly motivated fellows with the clinical knowledge and research skills necessary for a successful career in academic orthopaedics and/or medicine.
 The HSS Metabolic Bone Disease Fellowship is designed to provide the participant with an ongoing, in-depth experience in the medical management of patients with metabolic bone disease.
-For orthopaedists, emphasis is placed on operative and non-operative management of all problems of musculoskeletal disorders, including diseases of the lumbar spine, trauma, orthopaedic oncology, and degenerative diseases.
+For orthopaedists, emphasis is placed on operative and non-operative management of all problems of musculoskeletal disorders, including diseases of the lumbar spine, trauma, orthopaedic oncology, and degenerative diseases, medical, endocrine, rheumatologic, physiatry, and geriatric fellows will master all aspects of diagnosis, treatment, and prevention of bone loss and low energy fracture.
 Through participation in ongoing clinical programs, lectures, academic conferences, supervised patient care, research projects, and in-depth surgical exposure, candidates completing the fellowship will have developed sound principles and sufficient experience to manage musculoskeletal disorders.
 The candidate will also be exposed to basic research dealing with connective tissue, injury and repair, and reconstruction.
 Previous training for the Metabolic Bone Disease Fellowship includes all medical residencies and fellowships, physical medicine and rehabilitation, radiology, pathology and orthopaedic surgery.

 At the end of the fellowship, the fellow is expected to present a research project to an appropriate forum within the hospital, usually a staff conference attended by surgical, medical and research staffs.
 The fellow is also expected to submit abstracts of completed projects to national meetings for presentation.
 Finally, the fellow is expected to submit a manuscript on a completed project for publication in a peer-reviewed journal.